 - plus a handful of cilantro leaves for garnish.

 Take half the ginger slices and chop them finely.
 Reserve the rest for a bit later.

 At this point, if you have a stick blender, I’d give it a whirl or two in the pot to blend everything together.
 If you don’t have one, don’t bother.
-In either case, strain the liquid into the medium saucepan with the cooked belly, and return the saucepan to the stove.
+In either case, strain the liquid into the medium saucepan with the cooked Braised Pork belly, and return the saucepan to the stove.
 Heat again until the pork belly is warmed through.
-You might want to check the seasoning again, add more fish sauce or soy sauce if it needs a bit more.
+You might want to check the seasoning again and add more fish sauce or soy sauce if it needs a bit more.